soaringjerry/Synap/README.md

 export SYNAP_DB_PATH=./data/synap.db          # optional: legacy encrypted snapshot for one-time migration export SYNAP_ENC_KEY=$(openssl rand -base64 32) # required only when reading legacy snapshot export SYNAP_ADDR=:8080
+# Optional: point to an external migrations directory; otherwise embedded migrations are used
+# export SYNAP_MIGRATIONS_DIR=/app/migrations
 ```

 On first launch, Synap checks `SYNAP_SQLITE_PATH`.
 If the file is absent and a legacy snapshot (`SYNAP_DB_PATH`) is available, the server clones all data into SQLite and continues using the new store.